openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 An interface declaration declares an *interface type*, i.e., a reference type that:

--  includes constants, properties and methods as its members;
+-  Includes constants, properties, and methods as its members;
--  has no instance variables;
+-  Has no instance variables;
--  usually declares one or more methods;
+-  Usually declares one or more methods;
--  allows otherwise unrelated classes to provide implementations for the methods and so implement the interface.
+-  Allows otherwise unrelated classes to provide implementations for the methods and so implement the interface.

 .. index::